-committee of Gates Center faculty will select highly qualified
+Gates Center faculty will select highly qualified undergraduates to work

-2017 in laboratories located at the University of Colorado Anschutz Medical
+located at the University of Colorado Anschutz Medical Campus.

-will be contacted by email starting the week of March 22, 2017.
-Applicants
+contacted by email starting the week of March 12, 2018.
+Applicants will

 letter of acceptance agreeing to complete the program requirements.
 Please note